-Best PlayStation VR games – The games your PS4 needs
+Best PlayStation VR games – The best VR games on PS4

-PlayStation VR is an excellent piece of tech.
-If you've grabbed a headset, no doubt you're currently for the best games currently available and the best value for money.
+PlayStation VR is a great piece of kit.
+If you bought one, no doubt you're currently for the best games currently available and the best value for money.
 The headset is pretty expensive, after all.

-With plenty of games already available and more to come this year, there's plenty to choose from.
+There are loads of games already available, meaning gamers are spoilt for choice on the PSN and in stores.
 To help you choose, TrustedReviews has compiled a list of our favourite PSVR games.

 Watch: Our pick of the top 5 PlayStation VR games you can buy: